Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

 for the SBT to get a better understanding of how the different parameters can be combined for different renderer and scene configurations.

+*Configurations to try:*

+- "standard ray tracer" with a two ray types (primary/occlusion) and a hit group record and miss record for each type
+- RFO style, only primary hit groups but miss record for primary and occlusion
+- Single hit group shared by all.
+I think this is do-able if you always use instance ID and (i think geom index is now available too?) to pick your params from separate global buffers.
+- Occlusion HG records only for non-opaque geometry, and primary only for opaque using RFO style, pick which are called during the occlusion trace using the visibility mask to do a fast fixed function first check, then a slower transparent check.

 <!--
 Here I'm thinking to put some D3 interactive example where you can build your own SBT and see how the different instance, geometry and trace ray parameters